appworks-lab/AppToolkit/README.md

 }
 ```

+Now AppToolkit supports the following types of tool:

+- Windows
+  - [x] exe
+- MacOS
+  - [x] dmg
+  - [x] zip
+  - [x] shell
+- Linux
+  - [ ] deb
+  - [ ] rpm
+  - [ ] shell

+If you want to support more types of tools, you can submit a PR or issue to us.

 You can see [tookits.manifest.json](https://raw.githubusercontent.com/apptools-lab/AppToolkit/feat/cli/toolkits.manifest.json) for reference.

-After completion, you can save your tools list in a json file locally or upload to the remote server(GitHub repo or other cloud storage).
+After completion, you can save your toolkit schema in a json file locally or upload it to the remote server(GitHub repo or cloud storage).
 You can share your toolkit manifest with your team members or friends.

 Then you can install your custom tools with the following command: